-I told one of my most devoted pupils, let’s call her Jao-Ling, to dump her pasty white skin, sweat her pores our fresh in a hot yoga class, and get outdoors for some color.
+I told one of my most devoted pupils, Jao-Ling, to dump her pasty white skin, sweat her pores out in a hot yoga class, and get outdoors for some color.

 Her family had fled the Communist Chinese, but they didn’t go to Taiwan, they went to Los Angeles—where her Dad got a job for an aerospace company.

-Portland’s also got that sense of safety that is rare for an American city.
-It is an across-the-Pacific echo of Taipei.
+Portland’s also had that sense of safety that is rare for an American city.

-The Chinese American girl who I met in Portland in ’98 was smokin’ hot.
+The Chinese American girl who I met in Portland in ’98 was easy on the eyes.